 Little Devil’s Tower back to Sylvan Lake (2 miles)

-Once you’re done on the summit and go another 0.4 miles to get back to Trail #4, you have about 1.5 miles left to Sylvan Lake.
+Once you’re done on the summit, go another 0.4 miles to get back to Trail #4.
+You have about 1.5 miles left to Sylvan Lake.
 You’ll pass the Little Devil’s Tower Trailhead, which does have toilets.
-If you don’t need a pit stop, keep cruising back to lake while enjoying a nice stroll through more rocks and meadows.
+If you don’t need a pit stop, keep cruising back to lake.
+It’s a nice stroll through more rocks and meadows.
 Then you’re back!

-Have you ever done this hike, or have questions on it?
+Have you ever hiked Black Elk Peak and Little Devil’s Tower, or have questions on it?
 Please leave a comment below!